 I exercised my option to take an hour-long boat ride on Loch Ness, and it was a great way to enjoy the beautiful weather and some very pretty scenery.
 The water is so murky and dark, it looks almost black.
 That’s because of the peat particles that enter the water from the surrounding land.

 If you’ve ever fancied a ride on Loch Ness, here’s a brief video of the journey.
 Let’s go for a spin!

-Our coach traveled all the way to Inverness (we didn’t stop there) before heading back down to Glasgow.
-During the drive south, while passing through Dumbarton, our driver pointed out something on the side of the road that was a complete novelty.
-Something so unusual, he couldn’t get his head around the concept and why people would need it.
+After Loch Ness, and no monster sightings, our coach traveled all the way to Inverness before heading back “home” to Glasgow.
+During the drive south, while passing through Dumbarton, our driver pointed out something on the side of the road that completely puzzled him.
+He couldn’t understand the need.

 It was a Costas coffee shop with a drive-thru window.

-I really, really hope that, when I return to the U.S., I can retain all of the great habits that have become my new normal: walking walking walking, spending time in nature, and sitting down in a cafe for a cup of coffee.
+I really hope that, when I return to the U.S., I can retain all of the great habits that have become my new normal: walking for several miles a day, spending time in nature, and sitting down in a cafe for a cup of coffee.

 By the way, on the ride back to Glasgow, a lot of people in our coach did take naps.

 But, thankfully, the driver did not. 🙂